 Fulfillment centre staffing

 The Fountain Copilot acts as the central orchestration agent, coordinating specialised sub-agents for candidate screening, automated document creation, and sentiment analysis.
-This architecture enabled a logistics client to reduce the time needed to fully staff a new fulfillment centre from over a week to under 72 hours.
+This architecture let a logistics client cut the time to fully staff a new fulfillment centre from over a week to under 72 hours.

 | Feature | Single-Agent (Sequential) | Multi-Agent (Parallel/Hierarchical) |